myBus Manage logo

 Events and Detours

-In this screen, we can create Events and Detours that temporarily modify the route of a Line.
-To do this, we create the Event or Detour by adding all affected Routes, regardless of the Line they belong to.
+On this screen we can create the Events and Detours that may eventually modify the route of a Route.
+To do so, we create the Detour by adding all the affected Routes, and then add it to the Event that we must also create.

-Detours are variations of a route that we can save for later use.
-On the other hand, Events are uses of a detour for a specific period of time.
+Detours are variations of a route that we can save for future use.
+Events, on the other hand, are instances of a detour applied during a specific time period.

 Create Detours